dhylands/rshell/README.rst

 --------------------

 Sets the baud rate to use when talking to the pyboard over a serial port.
-If no baud is specified, then the baudrate from the RSHELL_BAUD enviroinment variable is used.
+If no baud is specified, then the baudrate from the RSHELL_BAUD environment variable is used.
 If the RSHELL_BAUD environment variable is not defined then the default baudrate of 115200 is used.

 --buffer-size
 -------------

-Sets the buffer size used when transferring files betweem the host and the pyboard.
+Sets the buffer size used when transferring files between the host and the pyboard.
 If no buffer size is specified, then the value from the RSHELL_BUFFER_SIZE environment variable is used.
 If the RSHELL_BUFFER_SIZE environment variable is not defined, then the default of 512 is used.